gghnisan/gghnisan-react-native-maps/docs/installation.md

   #pod 'GLog', :podspec => "#{rn_path}/third-party-podspecs/GLog.podspec"
   pod 'Folly', :podspec => "#{rn_path}/third-party-podspecs/Folly.podspec"

-  # react-native-maps dependencies
+  # @gghnisan/react-native-maps dependencies
-  pod 'react-native-maps', path: rn_maps_path
+  pod '@gghnisan/react-native-maps', path: rn_maps_path
   # pod 'react-native-google-maps', path: rn_maps_path  # Uncomment this line if you want to support GoogleMaps on iOS
   # pod 'GoogleMaps'  # Uncomment this line if you want to support GoogleMaps on iOS
   # pod 'Google-Maps-iOS-Utils' # Uncomment this line if you want to support GoogleMaps on iOS